krose/eia/README.md

 Category
 --------

 The first function is the category function.
-If you don't supply any category\_id you will simply data on the top level category returned as a list:
+If you don't supply any category\_id you will simply get data on the top level category returned as a list:

 ``` {.r}
 eia_cat(api_key = api_key)